 - Neural Networks/Deep Learning

-All you really need to know if come across these terms is that they represent a set of machine learning algorithms that are guided along in some way by a human data scientist.
+All you really need to know if come across these terms is that they represent a set of data scientist guided machine learning algorithms.

 Lexalytics uses supervised machine learning to build and improve our core text analytics functions and NLP features.